Stochastic Neighbor Embedding with Gaussian and Student-t Distributions: Tutorial and Survey: Accelerating SNE and t-SNE

 \section{Accelerating SNE and t-SNE}

 The SNE and t-SNE methods are very slow because of numerical iterative optimization.
 Different methods have been proposed for accelerating these methods \cite{linderman2017efficient}.
-Some of these methods are the \textit{tree-based} algorithms \cite{van2014accelerating}.
+Some of these methods are the \textit{tree-based} algorithms \cite{van2014accelerating,robinson2020tree}.
+This type of t-SNE is also referred to as \textit{Barnes-Hut t-SNE} \cite{van2013barnes,van2014accelerating}.
 We do not cover the tree-based algorithms \cite{van2014accelerating} in this paper for the sake of brevity.
 Some other methods exist for accelerating SNE and t-SNE which are based on landmarks.
 In these methods, we randomly sample from the dataset in order to have a subset of data.
 The sampled data points are called \textit{landmarks}.
 In the following, we mention three methods for accelerating t-SNE and/or SNE which use landmarks.
 In the following, we review the methods based on landmarks.